James B. Jaynes, PhD

 - Engrailed cooperates directly with Extradenticle and Homothorax on a distinct class of homeodomain binding sites to repress sloppy paired

-Embryos regulate their growth and development in many ways, but control of gene transcription is particularly important for directing cells along particular developmental pathways.
+Another focus of the laboratory has been to understand the biochemical basis of combinatorial control of gene transcription by DNA binding proteins.
+Embryos regulate their growth and development in many ways, but control of gene transcription is essential for directing cells along particular developmental pathways.
 In Drosophila, a cascade of nuclear regulatory events establishes very early differences in cell fates by producing intricate patterns of gene expression.
 Many of these pattern-forming genes encode DNA binding proteins that regulate each others expression, and subsequently instruct the rest of the genome in a manner appropriate to each position in the organism.
 These regulatory proteins are conserved across the evolutionary distance separating flies and humans.
 This applies to both their primary structure, implying similarity in mechanism, and often their developmental function.
 That is, the regulatory scheme in which they function solves a common problem of developing multi-cellular organisms.
 Our current studies revolve around understanding specific mechanisms of two types: first, which gene products interact directly with which genes and other gene products, and second, how this impinges on transcriptional regulation and, relatedly, the stability of the epigenome.

 Please see sections on expertise.

-Biochemistry; Cell Biology; Developmental Biology; Genetics; Human Physiology; Drosophila; drosophilidae; embryogenesis; gene regulation; transgenic animal; transcription factor; developmental genetics; invertebrate embryology; genetic promoter element; transcriptional regulation; chromatin; epigenetics; gene induction; gene repression; insulator; Polycomb group; maintenance element; protein structure function
+Biochemistry; Cell Biology; Developmental Biology; Genetics; Drosophila; insulator; boundary element; Polycomb group maintenance element; embryogenesis; gene regulation; transgenic animal; transcription factor; developmental genetics; invertebrate embryology; genetic promoter element; transcriptional regulation; chromatin; epigenetics; gene induction; gene repression;